-The principles of measuring a square or rectangular room are simple.
-It requires 2 steps.
+The principles of measuring a square or rectangular room are simple, requiring just two steps.

-Choose two perpendicular walls (walls that intersect to form a corner) and measure the length of each.
+Choose two perpendicular walls (walls that intersect to form a corner) and measure the length of each using a tape measure.

 Use your calculator to multiply the two measurements.
 For example, a square or rectangular room that has one wall that measures and 8 feet long and a perpendicular wall that is 10 feet long will result in the follow equation.